sergeyprokhorenko/Base64UUID/README.md

 ### 4.5.
 Letter-Starting Guarantee

 All encoded strings start with letters.
 This is achieved by right-shifting the 128-bit UUID by 4 bits and prefixing `0100` bits before Base64 encoding.
-The transformation is reversible and preserves lexical sort order.
+The transformation is reversible and preserves lexical sort order of the original UUIDs.

 ## 5. Security Considerations